dovecot/documentation/source/settings/core.rst

    If enabled, all processes are killed when the master process is shutdown.

-   Otherwise, existing processes will contiue to run.
+   Otherwise, existing processes will continue to run.
 This may be useful to not interrupt earlier sessions, but may not be desirable if restarting Dovecot to apply a security update, for example.